Skip to main content

 Don't miss the next edition

-We are planning next edition of Go Event-Driven from 30 October to 14 November.
+We are planning next edition of Go Event-Driven Spring 2025.
 Usually it's available to buy for just two weeks period.
 Don't miss the next edition.
 Join the waiting list and be the first to know.